SaiSindhuja197/miyagi/docs/labs/02-build-your-own-copilot/gl-lab1v3.md

 1. Once after updating the values kindly save the file by pressing **CTRL + S**.

 >**Congratulations** on completing the Task!
 Now, it's time to validate it.
 Here are the steps:
-  > - Navigate to the Lab Validation tab, from the upper right corner in the lab guide section.
   > - Hit the Validate button for the corresponding task.
 If you receive a success message, you have successfully validated the lab.
   > - If not, carefully read the error message and retry the step, following the instructions in the lab guide.
-  > - If you need any assistance, please contact us at labs-support@spektrasystems.com.
+  > - If you need any assistance, please contact us at cloudlabs-support@spektrasystems.com.

 #### Validation